THE BEST POWER METER FOR YOU

 Favero’s Assioma UNO and DUO power meters (sensors in both pedals) become price competitive against higher-end Shimano crank arm power meter models and those made for SRAM and Campagnolo crank arms.
 They are less costly when compared to spiders where you have to add some combination of crank arms, chainrings, or bottom brackets to make them compatible.

-While the Vector’s battery life is roughly 2 to 3 times Assioma’s 50 hours, the Vector requires a less commonly available button cell battery.
+While the Rally’s claimed battery life is roughly 2 to 3 times Assioma’s 50 hours, the Rally requires a less commonly available button cell battery.
 By contrast, you can recharge your Assioma batteries at the same time you recharge your head unit, lights, or electronic shifting batteries.

-It’s rumored that we’ll see a new Garmin Vector sometime in 2021.
-SRM started selling its first-generation EXAKT pedal power meter in 2018 but it is far higher priced than the Assioma and Vector and has shown to give inconsistent power meter readings in independent testing.
+SRM started selling its first-generation EXAKT Look KEO-based pedal power meter in 2018 but it is far higher priced than the Assioma has shown to give inconsistent power meter readings in independent testing.
+SRM appears to have moved on from this joint project with Look and is now focusing on a new SPD mountain bike power meter pedal system

 Powertap, purchased by Quarq, stopped making power meter pedals in 2020 after a couple of generations of models that didn’t perform as well or weren’t as price-competitive as Favero’s.

-The Favero Assioma and Garmin Vector units are based on the Look KEO pedal design.
+The Favero Assioma is based on the Look KEO pedal design.
 Some roadies (myself included) have a strong preference for Shimano or Speedplay road pedals which in my comparative review perform better and give you more fit options than the KEO.
-Not having a Shimano or Speedplay pedal option offsets a lot of the advantages of the pedal power meters.

 But, if you don’t have a pedal design preference or are attracted to the ease of installation and universal compatibility that pedal-based road bike power meters offer, I recommend the Favero Assioma for its superior price and reliability.
-If you are a Garmin fan and can hold off a year or so for their rumored new power meter pedals to be introduced and tested out, I suggest doing that over buying a Vector 3.
+If you are a Garmin or Speedplay fan and can hold off until they are proven or don’t want to pay the premium, I suggest getting a crank arm power meter.

 You can read my more detailed review of power meter pedals here.